ServiceNow¶

 table |

-string | Default incident. |
+string | Table name (default incident). |

 content_type |

-string | MIME type.
-Default application/octet-stream. |
+string | MIME type (default application/octet-stream). |

 content |

-string | File content — text, or base64 when content_base64 is true. |
+string | File content (text, or base64 when content_base64=true). |

 content_base64 |